xenomorpheus/DynamicTree/README.md

 ===========

 DynamicTree - example Dynamic JTree swing maven project.
-Nodes are added/removed via the TreeModel, not directly on the nodes.
+Nodes are added/removed via the TreeModel.
+There is no non-swing representation of the tree, not even user objects within the MutableTreeNode.

 Build
 =====